-These Chewy Peanut Butter Cookies are easy to prepare and are baked to perfection for an irresistible soft bite.
+These Chewy Peanut Butter Cookies are easy to prepare and are baked to perfection for an irresistible soft and chewy bite.
 Add this classic peanut butter cookie recipe to your collection for a foolproof dessert the whole family will love.
 Double this recipe and freeze some for snacking on through the month whenever your sweet tooth calls.
 Add to lunchboxes, enjoy as an afternoon snack, and indulge in this chewy peanut buttery goodness after dinner.

 Best Peanut Butter Cookies – The EASY Way!

 This recipe is super simple, and when followed through with each step, you’ll get a soft peanut butter cookie with a chewy bite and the best peanut butter flavor.
 The golden edges crisp up to perfection and have a roasty toasty peanut butter taste with a soft bite in the center for an irresistible mouthfeel.

 Why I LOVE this recipe!

 - The BEST chewy texture! – This is such a fantastic recipe for a thick and chewy peanut butter cookie.
 The combination of peanut butter and brown sugar adds to the chewy soft texture.

 - Standard peanut butter cookie recipe -While this might not be the 3 ingredient peanut butter cookie recipe that tends to be crumbly, this is a classic cookie that compares more to a chocolate chip cookie and other chewy, tender recipes.

 - THICK!
 Every cookie lover has a style, and mine is thick cookies.
 These thick peanut butter cookies spread just enough, but will not end up thin and crunchy, they stay thick and even throughout.

 - Scaleable – Double this batch of cookies without any changes in the result.
 The first batch won’t last long anyhow, and even so, you can freeze some now for snacking later!